benlaud/hatch/README.md

 ## Usage

-At the command-line, cd into an empty directory, run this command and follow the prompts.
+At the command-line, ```cd``` into an empty directory, run the following command and follow the prompts.

 ```
 grunt-init hatch